 The customer journey isn’t consistent and linear.
-You know this already.
-Customers constantly switch between phones, tablets, laptops and in-store purchases.
+You know this already of course.
+Customers constantly switch between phones, tablets, laptops, and in-store purchases.
 They also demand relevant messages and personalized treatment.
 This makes the customer journey, not straight and predictable, but complex and dynamic:

 Meeting the expectations of today’s demanding customers